 Differences Between Coil & Rotary Tattoo Machines

-Rotary tattoo machines and coil tattoo machines operate two different ways to achieve the same outcome of moving tattoo needles in and out of clients’ skin to deposit ink into the dermis (second layer of tissue beneath the epidermis) with each insertion.
+Rotary tattoo machines and coil tattoo machines operate two different ways to achieve the same outcome of moving tattoo needles in and out of clients’ skin to deposit ink into the dermis (the second layer of tissue beneath the epidermis) with each insertion.
 It’s what drives the needles that sets apart rotary and coil tattoo machines.

 Tattoo Armature Bars by Baltimore Street Irons – A traditional coil tattoo machine utilizes electromagnetic current passed through a pair of coils to trigger a draw and release of the machine’s armature bar (shown to the left).
 It’s a very hammer-like effect, with the release of the springs causing the armature bar to essentially tap the attached tattoo needles into the skin.
 Coil tattoo machines generate a buzzing sound that many people associate with tattoo shops.